 Membership and Governance

 Anyone with an interest in amateur radio is welcome to visit the club before deciding whether they wish to join.
-Membership fees are due on joining the club, and annually each October.
+Membership fees are normally due on joining the club, and annually each October, but membership is currently free.
+There’s no better time to join, so why don’t you come along and meet us?

-Membership fees are £20 for adults, and £5 for members under the age of 18.
-Our membership fees are sufficient to cover the hire of the village hall, and all members are welcome to attend as many of our meetings as they wish for no additional charge.
+(Normaly, membership fees are £20 for adults, and £5 for members under the age of 18.
+Our membership fees are sufficient to cover the hire of the village hall, and all members are welcome to attend as many of our meetings as they wish for no additional charge.)

 CRDARS is affiliated with the Radio Society of Great Britain, the national society for amateur radio in the UK.
 Officially, CRDARS governance is by elected committee, in line with our constitution, with an annual general meeting held every year in October.